Dan Smith’s Facelift Reveals Windows on Main Street

 Now the home of Dan Smith’s Candies & Gifts in Clarion and previously Wein’s for 108 years, the landmark building saw its distinctive metal storefront removed, unveiling the original brick façade and windows.

-“That’s something with the light coming in,” said co-owner Lisa Heller.
-“We’re in the process of deciding what we’re going to do with the windows because we just didn’t know what type of condition, they would be in.
+“That’s something with the light coming in,” co-owner Lisa Heller said.
+“We’re in the process of deciding what we’re going to do with the windows because we just didn’t know what type of condition they would be in.
 It turns out they are in good shape for all of the years they were covered.”

 Heller said there are now over 50 vendors located on the top floor, all part of the Main Street Emporium.

-The Clarion County Historical Society is one of the vendors and is using the space instead of a separate store at their building along South Fifth Avenue.
-Heller is pleased with the foot traffic for Dan Smith’s, vendors, and looks for more for the Spring when ice cream sales come back on sale for the season.
+The Clarion County Historical Society is one of the vendors and is using the space.
+Heller is pleased with the foot traffic for Dan Smith’s, vendors, and looks for more for the spring when ice cream sales come back on sale for the season.

 In terms of the future storefront, Heller said it is now decision-time now for developing a new front for the building.